 Jacopo Baggio, Ph.D.

-Jacopo Baggio is an Assistant Professor in the College of Science, Department of Political Science and a core member of the Sustainable Coastal Systems Cluster and National Center for Integrated Coastal Research.
+Jacopo Baggio is an Assistant Professor in the College of Science, School of Politics, Security and International Affairs and a core member of the Sustainable Coastal Systems Cluster and National Center for Integrated Coastal Research.
 His current research focuses on analyzing and modeling the interdependencies between human systems and the environment as well as understanding the emergence and persistence of collective action that increases the sustainable use of resources.
 His work thus focuses on the sustainable development goals.

 Sarah Barber, Ph.D.